A team effort to keep weeds under control

 The same comments are applicable to kikuyu's skinnier cousin, couch grass.
 Essentially any grassy plant that grows from a rhizome needs to be kept out of your plot and adjoining paths.

-Blackberry is more of an issue in the quarry and other little-used areas of the site, but still makes appearances in garden beds occasionally.
-This is probably from bird droppings.
+Blackberry is more of an issue in the quarry and other little-used areas of the site.
+It still makes appearances in garden beds occasionally, probably from bird droppings.

 As with most bramble berries, blackberry will grow from a relatively small section of cane.
 Any pieces of plant or root need to be placed in a FOGO bin.